nishapandey/ApacheCamel-Part1/README.md

 # ApacheCamel-part1
- Building a SpringBoot microservices to interact with aother microservice, send and recieve messages using ActiveMQ and Apace Camel
+Created SpringBoot microservices to send and recieve messages/files with aother microservice (part2) using Java, Apace Camel, ActiveMQ, Docker to run the message broker